www.MartinDavenport.com

 - Old houses are lovely in candlelight.

-- Listening to music, either from a music box or on a Victrola, is a great
+- Listening to music, either from a music box or on a Victrola, is a great way to pass the time.

 - Be wary of "men of the cloth" who have widows peaks.

-- Watch out for people who have extra bricks and mortar in their
+- Watch out for people who have extra bricks and mortar in their basements.

 - A coffin is an excellent place to sleep during the day.